uwfiberlab/FM_Segmentation_DAS/paper.md

 DAS allows for monitoring of geophysical occurances and acoustic signals propagating along the fiber-optic cable.
 Utilization of this monitoring allows for examination of mutliple different earth processes which include: analysis of total water content utilizing velocity variations in the near-surface (Dou et al., 2017),

+* DAS utilizes sources of seismic energy (train noise) to sample as it is a passive mode of sensing (Ajo-Franklin et al., 2019).
+Can generate upwards of 20 TB / day at highest resolution.

+* Papers discuss noise as a factor and could be a connection between our model and others??

+* DAS can be utilized as a source of data for early warning systems due to the fine spatial resolution that it offers (Zhan, 2019).
+It could allow isolation of areas it appears.
+"10-100 meter scales" according to paper.

 ## Data
 * for my section it will be the GCI Alaska data